Also called nonalcoholic fatty liver disease occurs when there is too much fat in the liver or steatosis.

 Diagnosis of hepatic steatosis

-If the doctor suspects NAFLD, they will feel the abdominal area, to find out if there is swelling.
-They will ask about diet and lifestyle and about the use of medications, supplements, and alcohol.
+If the doctor suspects NAFLD, they will feel the abdominal area to determine if there is swelling.
+They will ask about diet, lifestyle, medications, supplements, and alcohol.

-If tests suggest that there is liver damage or that the liver is inflamed, the doctor must rule out other possible conditions, including alcoholic liver disease.
+If tests suggest liver damage or that the liver is inflamed, the doctor must rule out other possible conditions, including alcoholic liver disease.

 A biopsy can confirm NAFLD, reveal the extent of the damage, and distinguish it from other types of liver problems.
-The doctor will use a needle to remove a small sample of tissue from the liver.
+The doctor will use a needle to remove a small tissue sample from the liver.

 Multiple treatments have been investigated for the control of hepatic steatosis.
-But few have scientifically proven results.
-Let’s summarize the main steps that can be taken to treat steatosis.
+However, few have scientifically proven results.
+Let us summarize the main steps that can be taken to treat steatosis.

 The most effective measure to control hepatic steatosis is weight loss.
 Studies show that a reduction of just 7% in body weight can provide excellent results.

-Therefore, an obese or overweight person who weighs around 80 kilos, would need to lose about 5 kilos to be able to present a regression of the accumulation of liver fat.
+Therefore, an obese or overweight person who weighs around 80 kilos would need to lose about 5 kilos to present regression of liver fat accumulation.

-In general, we suggest physical activity and control of consumption in order of calories that the patient loses between 0.5 and 1 kg per week.
-Very rapid weight loss caused by very strict diets can have the opposite effect, aggravating steatosis.
+We suggest physical activity and consumption control in order of calories that the patient loses between 0.5 and 1 kg per week.
+Very rapid weight loss caused by rigorous diets can have the opposite effect, aggravating steatosis.

-You don’t need to rush.
+You do not need to rush.
 A slow but ultimately weight loss is the best way to fight steatosis.

 Weight loss, of course, works only for obese or overweight people.
-People with body mass index (BMI), that is, between 20 and 25 kg / m 2, did not have a great benefit, since the cause of their steatosis is not excessive body fat.
+People with body mass index (BMI), between 20 and 25 kg / m 2, did not have a significant benefit since the cause of their steatosis is not excessive body fat.

-The suspension of alcohol consumption is extremely necessary to prevent steatosis from evolving into steatohepatitis and liver cirrhosis.
+The suspension of alcohol consumption is essential to prevent steatosis from evolving into steatohepatitis and liver cirrhosis.

-People with signs of liver fat accumulation should avoid alcohol completely.
+People with signs of liver fat accumulation should avoid alcohol altogether.

 Small amounts of alcohol ingested sporadically probably should not cause harm, but the minimum safe dose in these cases is unknown.